Limburger is the kind of cheese that you will either love or hate. Few remain indifferent to it.

 How to Eat Limburger Cheese

 - The Limburger sandwich is by far the most popular way to consume this rich cheese.
 Sandwich a generous piece of it along with thinly sliced raw onion rings between rye bread slices and enjoy with a beer or with strong coffee.
-This way of consuming the cheese is still very popular in Germany and used to be a popular working man’s lunch in America circa the late 1800s and early 1900s.
+This way of consuming the cheese is still very popular in Germany and the Limburger cheese sandwich used to be a popular working man’s lunch in America circa the late 1800s and early 1900s.
 Then Prohibition saw demand for the cheese slow down significantly as those working men couldn’t wash down their favorite lunch with a pint.

 - Make our recipe for Limburger cheese salad as traditionally served in many of Germany’s beer gardens.
+It is one of the best ways to eat Limburger cheese.
 A fresh soft Bavarian pretzel and a bite of the cheese marinated in a sherry vinaigrette is a delightful combination.
 Chris and I personally vouch for that.
+Belgian taverns would pair it with brown mustard and

 - Limburger cheese spread – use this Obatzda recipe and substitute the Camembert with Limburger.

 - Incorporate the sliced cheese in cheese boards and be sure to have a good beer selection for pairing.
 We included it in our German Meat and Cheese Board not long ago paired with Schwarzbier.

 NOTE: Limburger cheese should be consumed shortly after purchased.
 The bacteria continue to work after the three months of ageing and unless you are very adventurous and actually crave an even more robust stinky